Yes, America's big voice on the right is away today.

 The Pentagon had one cassette recorder and it has one fax machine.

-And the fax machine on which you, the free born citizen of the United States, are uh permitted to make freedom of information requests to find out what the government is doing.
+And the fax machine on which you, the freeborn citizen of the United States, are permitted to make freedom of information requests to find out what the government is doing, the fax machine of the Office of the Secretary of Defense has broken down, has broken down.

 They won't be able to, if the fax machine can't be repaired, maybe as simple as just it needs a new roll of paper, maybe a paper jam, maybe a paper jam.

-But you know what that's like at the Pentagon, it has to be sent away to some distant to whoever they've outsourced, it's probably Haliburton, a subsidiary of Halliburton probably has the contract to uh to to take out the jammed paper at the Pentagon fax machine.
+It's probably Halliburton, a subsidiary of Halliburton, probably has the contract to take out the jammed paper, the Pentagon fax machine.

-This is the government of the United States, and they are telling you seriously that the Pentagon fax machine uh is broken and can't take your freedom of information requests and won't be repaired until November.
+This is the government of the United States, and they are telling you seriously that the Pentagon fax machine is broken and can't take your freedom of information requests and won't be repaired until November.

 That's the government.